Media hatred of Trump produces stunning assassination-attempt headlines * WorldNetDaily * by Bob Unruh

 “Falls at rally?”

-Would this be because a sniper’s bullet grazed his ear and he reacted by ducking down, to take himself out of the line of fine for followup shots?
+Would this be because a sniper’s bullet grazed his ear and he reacted by ducking down, to take himself out of the line of fire for followup shots?

 Fox News said CNN’s report was that “the former president had merely fallen off a stage.”